feathers-plus/docs/source/v1/feathers-vuex/mixins.md

 The `makeFindMixin` has these unique options:

-- **qid {String}** - The query identifier used for storing pagination data in the Vuex store.
+- **qid {String}** - The "query identifier" ("qid", for short) is used for storing pagination data in the Vuex store.
 See the service module docs to see what you'll find inside.
 The `qid` and its accompanying pagination data from the store will eventually be used for cacheing and preventing duplicate queries to the API.

 ### Options for only `makeGetMixin`